 In 1994 Scotland had their first world level medal, coming from Joanne Walker’s impressive bronze winning performance at the Commonwealth Games Rhythmic Gymnastics competition in Victoria, British Columbia.
 This marked a significant moment for Scottish Gymnastics, as funding for the future began to arrive.
 The West of Scotland Institute for Sport and the Bellahouston School of Sport were each opened and continued the increasing world class aspirations of a number of young gymnasts that now had the opportunity to train in state of the art facilities with dedicated national coaches.

 With this potential for success and a new millennium on the way, Scottish Gymnastics made the very best of every opportunity that came their way.
 The association gained their first female president, Louise Martin, and with that the success of Scottish gymnastics in all disciplines which now included disability gymnastics and pre-school age gymnastics programmes was set to rise again.

 Sportscotland, the national agency for sport became a major funding provider in the early 2000’s, and the success of Scottish team members Steve Frew & Barry Collie at the Manchester Commonwealth Games followed suit.
 Sportscotland funding ensured Scottish Gymanstics could implement a national squad programme and development staff to aid club development.

-In recent times artistic gymnasts Adam Cox, Daniel Keatings, Dan Purvis, Emma White and Amy Regan have been at the forefront of Scottish Gymnastics recent successes.
+In recent years artistic gymnasts Daniel Keatings, Dan Purvis, Shannon Archer and Louise Christie have been at the forefront of Scottish Gymnastics recent successes.
 The last five years of gymnastics have been incredibly successful for Scotland, with a great number of medals won across the various disciplines both nationally and internationally.
 Expansions to gymnastics facilities and increasing members, the legacy build by our founding members continues to this day.